eHarmony/vw-webservice/README.md

 ```

 The last command will start spitting out the Jetty logs to the console.
 You can keep an eye on this as you submit requests to the vw-webservice which will log to the console.
+The web service
+uses logback for logging, and the logging configuration can be found under src/main/resources/logback.xml.

 Usage
 -----